HikariKnight/hotkeyD/README.md

 #

-If you plan to use special characters like `.` or `/` then please refer to https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes as some special keys have weird names inside windows like<br>
+If you plan to use special characters like `.` or `/` then please refer to [Windows Virtual Key Codes documentation](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes) as some special keys have weird names inside windows like<br>
 `OEM_COMMA` for `,`<br>
 `OEM_PERIOD` for `.`<br>
 and `OEM_2` for `/`